airbrake/airbrake/README.md

 You can also turn the middleware that handles this completely off by setting `config.user_information` to false.

+Note that this feature is reading the error id from `env['airbrake.error_id']`.
+When the exception is caught automatically in a controller, Airbrake sets that value.
+If you're, however, calling the Airbrake methods like `Airbrake#notify` or `Airbrake#notify_or_ignore`, please make sure you set that value.
+So the proper way of calling the "manual" methods would be `env['airbrake.error_id'] = Airbrake.notify_or_ignore(...)`.

 Tracking deployments in Airbrake
 --------------------------------